Revision Date: 27 March 2017

 Non-Probationary Employees - Non-probationary employees shall have their work evaluated based on the following:

-Not less than once per year for the period of January through December.
+Not less than once per year for the period of January through December of the prior year.

 Performance evaluations may take place more frequently than once per year at the discretion of the employee's supervisor or other administrative superior.